Our trustees

 Avril is the board lead for the events programme working with staff at both schools to invite high profile speakers, and to arrange student trips.
 This much valued programme brings students from the schools together, provides extracurricular input that widens and enhances the education offered in the Foundation’s schools.

-Avril was appointed as a trustee in 2022 and is on the People & Nominations and Fundraising committees.
+Avril was appointed as a trustee in 2022 and is Chair of the People and Nominations Committee.
+She is also a member of the Education Outcomes Committee.

 Simon Dodds